dotnetricardo/SummerBreeze/README.md

 BreezeNoDBMetadataGenerator
 ===========================

-Metadata generator for automatic entity type creation in breeze
+Metadata generator for BreezeJS on NoDB, non EF ORM or 1:1 entity mapping scenarios